 Having a dog is akin to parenthood and yet at Dog with Blog, every few days we receive emails from pet parents putting their ‘beloved dog’ for adoption.
 We are but dogs, aloof of the ways of the world but we understand that mothers don’t abandon their children so why abandon the pets?

-Far from the oft-celebrated puppy days, in this guest post, acclaimed travel writer Shikha Tripathi writes on what it truly means to acclimatize and eventually share a life with the rescued Himalayan mastiff dogs (also referred to as Gaddi, Himalayan sheepdog or Bhutia dogs), the responsibilities a pet parent must own up and the patient journey that parenthood err… doghood is.
+Far from the oft-celebrated puppy days, in this guest post, acclaimed travel writer Shikha Tripathi writes on what it truly means to acclimatize and eventually share a life with the rescued Himalayan mastiff dogs (also referred to as Gaddi, Himalayan sheepdog, Tibetan mastiff or Bhutia dogs), the responsibilities a pet parent must own up and the patient journey that parenthood err… doghood is.

 Himalayan mastiffs are also known as ‘Dok-Khyi’ in Tibet, which means ‘nomad dog’.
 In Nepal, these dogs are called ‘Bhote Kukur’, or ‘Tibetan dog’.

-The Indian postal department also commemorated Bhutia dogs via a special stamp.
+The Indian postal department also commemorated the Himalayan dogs and in particular, Bhutia dogs via a special stamp.

 “Until one has loved an animal, a part of one’s soul remains unawakened.”